Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 #### Key Rotation

-Get a CPIX 2.1 document with Fairplay keys at every given interval between two given times; key rotation is only supported by HLS with Fairplay or AES.
+Get a CPIX 2.1 document with FairPlay keys at every given interval between two given times; key rotation is only supported by HLS with FairPlay or AES.

 ###### USP support